-I recommend those that are new to CrossFit find a local CrossFit Affiliate for proper and safe instruction of the CrossFit program.
+I recommend those that are new to CF find a local CrossFit Affiliate for proper and safe instruction of the program.
 A CrossFit Affiliate is a licensed and affiliated CrossFit gym that follows the CrossFit methodology to get clients fit.
-CrossFit gyms are not regulated by CrossFit HQ other than use of the name so it’s best to shop around and find one you like.
+These gyms are not regulated by CrossFit HQ other than use of the name so it’s best to shop around and find one you like.

-Because of this ‘affiliate’ status, CrossFit gyms cannot be regulated by a parent company other than the use of the trademarked name.
-Think of a CrossFit gym as a mom/pop business that uses the CrossFit name.
+Because of this ‘affiliate’ status, CF gyms cannot be regulated by the parent company other than the use of the trademarked name.
+Think of an affiliate as mom/pop business that uses the CF name.
 The gym is an exact reflection of the habits, knowledge experience, and choices made by the owner.
 This ist why there is a huge difference in quality from affiliate to affiliate.
-Because there is no ‘corporate’ control to regulate what CrossFit gyms do or don’t do, CrossFit as a brand receives much criticism.
+Because there is no ‘corporate’ control to regulate what gyms do or don’t do, CrossFit has received a lot of criticism.

-CrossFit has experienced massive growth largely due to this affiliate model in which budding entrepreneurs apply for ‘affiliation’ and pay a fee and are able to open a gym and slap the CrossFit name on it’s door.
+CrossFit has experienced massive growth due to this affiliate model in which budding entrepreneurs apply for ‘affiliation’ and pay a fee.
+This allows them to to open a gym and slap the CrossFit name on it’s door.
 Applications must pay $1000 for a level one certification before being able to apply for affiliation.
 From there they can submit a application, and if approved, are able to use the CrossFit name and must pay a licensing fee to HQ every year for use of the name (might have gone up since I became an affiliate so don’t quote me on that).

-I co-own a CrossFit Affiliate (Check us out) and I believe that anyone interested in training CrossFit should join a quality affiliate in their local area.
+I co-own CrossFit Estero and I believe that anyone interested in training CF should join a quality affiliate in their local area.
 The key is to test all of your options, ask questions, and make an educated decision on the best gym for you.
-Check this guide out for choosing a CrossFit gym.
+Check this guide out for choosing a box.

 At an Affiliate you will join a community of motivated people that are all working towards personal goals.
 These people are motivated, friendly, and helpful.
-A big part of sticking to a fitness program is accountability and as you assimilate yourself into a Box community you will become accountable to your CrossFit peers.
-They will call you, text you, and check up on Facebook to make sure your ass is showing up and putting in work.
-This is SO powerful to sticking with CrossFit (or any fitness program).
+A big part of sticking to a fitness program is accountability.
+When you join a Box, you assimilate yourself into the Box community and you start becoming accountable to your peers.
+They will call you, text you, and check up on Facebook to find out if you are going to “WOD today.”
+This is SO powerful to sticking with the program.